-AT-752 is an oral, purine nucleotide prodrug for the treatment of dengue virus - a mosquito-borne viral infection that infects up to 400 million people a year for which there are currently no therapies approved by either the U.S. Federal Food and Drug Administration, or the FDA, or European Medicines Agency, or EMEA.
+AT-752 is an oral, purine nucleotide prodrug for the treatment of dengue virus - a mosquito-borne viral infection that infects up to 400 million people a year for which there are currently no therapies approved by either the U.S. Federal Food and Drug Administration, or the FDA, or European Medicines Agency, or EMA.
 AT-752 targets the inhibition of the dengue viral polymerase and, in preclinical studies, AT-752 showed potent in vitro activity against all serotypes tested as well as potent in vivo antiviral activity in a small animal model.
-We plan to submit an investigational new drug application, or IND, to the FDA or Clinical Trial Application to the

-EMEA in .
-Contingent upon receipt of FDA or EMEA authorization, we expect to initiate a randomized, double-blind, placebo-controlled Phase 1 trial to analyze the safety and PK of several different dosages of AT-752 in healthy adult subjects in .
+We plan to submit an investigational new drug application, or IND, to the FDA or Clinical Trial Application to the to one or more competent authorities outside the United States in the first half of 2021.
+Contingent upon receipt of FDA or EMA authorization, we expect to initiate a randomized, double-blind, placebo-controlled Phase 1 trial to analyze the safety and PK of several different dosages of AT-752 in healthy adult subjects in the first half of 2021.
+Following the completion of the Phase 1 trial, we expect to initiate a Phase 2 trial to evaluate the antiviral activity, safety and PK of AT-752 in adult patients with dengue in the first half of 2021.
+Pursuant to the Roche License Agreement we retained rights to develop and manufacture AT-752 globally and to commercialize AT-752 in the United States for dengue, Japanese Encephalitis, West Nile virus, Yellow Fever and Zika.
+Rights to AT-752 for other indications were exclusively licensed to Roche.
+Roche agreed to negotiate in good faith an amendment to the Roche License Agreement pursuant to which Roche may commercialize AT-752 for Dengue outside of the United States for Dengue until we agree to an amendment to the Roche License Agreement to the Roche Agreement to the Roche nor we may commercialize AT-752 outside of the United States for Dengue until we agree to an amendment to the Roche License Agreement.